The Royal Society hosts a programme of scientific meetings each year.

 Each meeting is organised by leaders in the field, using their expertise to ensure the key topics are covered.
 The focus on discussion throughout the meeting allows everyone, at any stage of their scientific career, to get involved in the conversation.

-The Royal Society scientific programme offers a unique opportunity for you to present an international, two-day conference in your field, with the chance for publication in Philosophical Transactions of the Royal Society following the event.
+Our scientific programme offers a unique opportunity for you to present an international, two-day conference in your field, with the chance for publication in Philosophical Transactions of the Royal Society following the event.
 Responding to the needs of the scientific community through an open call, proposing a Royal Society scientific meeting will allow you to influence the agenda in your area.

-Reasons to hold your meeting as part of the Royal Society scientific programme
+Why to hold your meeting as part of the Royal Society scientific programme

 - Proposing a Royal Society scientific meeting will allow you to influence the agenda in your area